Museum Ludwig, Außenansicht bei Tag

 She wanted to be relevant, and she continues to be.
 Coal is still burning here, and steel continues to glow.
 She is a working-class city yearning for work.
 “Duisburg is real”, city’s promoters say.
 A closer look at it down from the slag heaps tells us that it’s true, and we need to take the time to discover it.
 It’s nature by the water, an inclination towards sport and the dreams of art turned real.
 Our train is slowing done once again as it nears Duisburg main station as our next stop.
 By the way: Two big names speak for taking the underground from Duisburg main station rather than walking: Isa Genzken and Gerhard Richter designed parts of the König-Heinrich-Platz underground station in 1988, in a truly unique addition to Gerhard Richter’s oeuvre.

-Learn more about :topic
+Learn more about Duisburg

 From son to fatherLehmbruck Museum